macbetthh/ecommerce/README.md

 ---

 ## API Endpoints
+*JSON for specific routes can be seen in the video walkthrough*

 # Categories
-# JSON for specific routes can be seen in the video walkthrough

  - GET /api/categories
     --Retrieves all categories.
- - GET /api/categories/
+ - GET /api/categories/1
     -- Retrieves a single category by ID.
  - POST /api/categories
    -- Creates a new category.